fetchai/cra-template-cosmjs-keplr/docs/example_dapp.md

 "Hello World" but with friends!

-Projects generated from the template will include a fully functional example dapp frontend, integrating with the current [Fetch test-net](https://docs.fetch.ai/ledger_v2/networks/#test-nets) directly as well as a cosmwasm contract deployed to the test-net.
+Projects generated from the template will include a fully functional example DApp frontend, integrating with the current [Fetch test-net](https://docs.fetch.ai/ledger_v2/networks/#test-nets) directly as well as a cosmwasm contract deployed to the test-net.

-The "Hello Cosmos" example dApp demonstrates the following kinds of interactions:
+The "Hello Cosmos" example DApp demonstrates the following kinds of interactions:

 - CosmWasm contract query
 - CosmWasm contract call